 The download below provides detail of size range and thickness within the grades.

 The information provided is for standard stock product and does not encapsulate all available combinations.
-Please contact the nearest Atlas Steels sales outlet if non standard product is required and we will enquire about its availability through our global supply network of mills and stockists.
+Please contact your nearest Atlas Steels Service Centre if non-standard product is required and we will enquire about its availability through our global supply network of mills and stockists.

 Atlas Steels locations and contacts can be found in main menu of this website.

 The chart below gives brief descriptions of the more popular grades of Stainless Steel round bar and each contains a detail technical datasheet download.